Tarryn Aiken

-She is an Australian 9s and Queensland representative.
+She is an Australian 9s and Queensland representative, despite being born and raised in New South Wales.

 Background

-Born in Gosford, New South Wales, Aiken played junior rugby league for the Wyong Roos before moving to the Gold Coast, Queensland.
+Born in Gosford, New South Wales, Aiken played junior rugby football league for the Wyong Roos before moving to the Tweed Heads, New South Wales.

 Playing career

 2019

-An Australian touch football representative, Aiken joined the Tweed Heads Seagulls in 2019 and later that year represented South East Queensland at the NRL Women's National Championship.
+As an Australian touch football representative, Aiken joined the Tweed Heads Seagulls in 2019 and later that year she represented South East Queensland at the NRL Women's National Championship.
 In June 2019, Aiken signed with the Brisbane Broncos NRL Women's Premiership side.

 In Round 1 of the 2019 NRL Women's Premiership, Aiken made her debut for the Broncos in a 14–4 win over the St George Illawarra Dragons.
 On 6 October 2019, she came off the bench in the Broncos' 30–6 Grand Final win over the Dragons.

 In October 2019, she represented Australia at the World Cup 9s tournament.
 On 2 December 2019, she was named in the Queensland Performance Program squad in preparation for the 2020 State of Origin game.